 TIP #3: Try to go at low tide, when the sand goes out for what seems like miles, and don’t forget to take your sandcastle-building tools.
 Check out the Tide Forecast website for the tide schedule.

-Click the following link to learn more about Metro Vancouver’s other top beaches (including Jericho, Locarno and Kitsilano all nearby).
+Click the following link to learn more about Metro Vancouver’s Top Beaches (including Jericho, Locarno and Kitsilano all nearby).

 Other articles that might be of interest include the following: